MicheleTobias/Workshop-Cartography-Journal-Figures/README.md

 ### Fonts
 For readability, I suggest 8 pt or larger font.

+How many fonts?
+I use one, maybe 2 in a journal figure map.
+Bold, slant, itallic, and light variants of one fond are more than enough options *if I need them at all*.
+Simplicity is key.

 Which font?
 It depends.
 Pick a font that is readable at small sizes.
 Typically, I find sans serif fonts (think Calibri) to work better than serif fonts (think Times New Roman) in small maps, but that's not a rule.
 Calibri is a good standard choice available on most computers.
 My current favorite is an open font called Glacial Indiference which has a bit of a mid-century modern vibe.